tlcagford/QCAUS/README.md

-IN DEVELOPMENT This Will Replace most of my public projecs as they wil be incorporated and the old REPOs will be archieved and no longer supported
+IN DEVELOPMENT This Will Replace most of my public projects as they wil be incorporated and the old REPOs will be archieved and no longer supported  Cleaning up and updating

 # 🌌 Quantum Cosmology & Astrophysics Unified Suite (QCAUS)